 Fine Dining & Drinks: Enjoy an upscale dinner at The Jefferson’s Lemaire Restaurant, and on Sunday mornings, don’t miss the hotel’s Champagne Brunch, an all-you-can-eat meal complete with custom-made omelets and waffles, fresh seafood, and tables full of seasonal fare.
 This isn’t your average buffet, it’s a lavish feast filled with every brunch menu item you could possibly desire.
 Richmond has no shortage of critically-acclaimed restaurants outside the hotel, too; L’Opossum, The Roosevelt, Shagbark, and Brenner Pass are just a few of the hot spots known for their culinary masterpieces.
 Follow up your meal with drinks at The Jasper, Can Can Brasserie, or one of the capital city’s rooftop bars.

-Q Rooftop Bar at Quirk Hotel (Richmond). photo credit: Todd Wright, IG account: @toddwrightphoto
+Q Rooftop Bar at Quirk Hotel (Richmond). photo credit: Todd Wright, @toddwrightphoto

 Upscale Activities: Experience Richmond’s burgeoning food scene with a Real Richmond Food Tour.
 Centered around ten of the city’s biggest foodie neighborhoods, private tours can be customized to your taste and appetite.